Is Acupuncture Covered by Insurance in Alberta?

 Per-visit limits usually between $50–$100 per session

-Combined paramedical pools — some plans group acupuncture with massage therapy, physiotherapy, and chiropractic under one shared annual limit
+Combined paramedical pools — some plans group acupuncture with other therapies under one shared annual limit

 Practitioner requirements — most insurers require treatment by a registered acupuncturist or Doctor of Acupuncture with a recognized regulatory college

-Dr. Joseph Coccagna is a Doctor of Acupuncture registered with the College of Acupuncturists of Alberta (CAA) — which satisfies the practitioner requirements of most major Canadian insurers including Sunlife, Manulife, Great-West Life, Alberta Blue Cross, and Desjardins.
+Dr. Joseph Coccagna is a Doctor of Acupuncture (Dr. Ac.) registered with the College of Acupuncturists of Alberta (CAA) — which satisfies the practitioner requirements of most major Canadian insurers including Sun Life, Manulife, Great-West Life, Alberta Blue Cross, and Desjardins.

 The fastest way is to call the member services number on the back of your insurance card and ask: